GeoDirk/gbcpreprocessor/INSTRUCTIONS.md

 At this point, you have five options in how you want to deal with the tag:

-1. **IGNORE TAG** - does what it says, lets you ignore the tag.
+1. **-IGNORE TAG-** - does what it says, lets you ignore the tag.
-Note that this tag will show up in your final bible text on GoBible if you select this.
+Note that this USFM tag will show up in your final bible text on **GoBible** if you select this.
 2. **Remove Singular Tag - Remove Tag Only** - This selection is designed to remove tags that only have a start tag and not an end tag.
 With this command, the program will remove only the tag from your USFM files but leave everything that surrounds the tag.
 3. **Remove Singular Tag - Remove Tag and Remainder of line** - This selection is designed to remove tags that only have a start tag and comments that take up the whole line.
 With this command, the program will remove from your USFM files the tag itself and the rest of the line to the right of it.
 4. **Remove Double Marker Tags (Only) - leave text in between** - This selection is designed to remove tags that have both a starting and ending tag (e.g., `\ui ... \ui*` ).
 All text between the tags is left as valid bible text that you want to show up in GoBible.